 This manual has been prepared by Oliver Travel Trailers in conjunction with the component manufacturers to provide information and instructions covering the operation and maintenance of your travel trailer.
 Read all component manuals and validate warranties by mailing the individual warranty cards as some component manufacturers require.
 Always keep this owner's manual with your travel trailer for easy reference, making sure to comply with all notes and warnings.
-A careful owner is the best insurance against an accident.
+Before your first trip, become familiar with the components and systems both inside and outside of your Oliver.

 This owner's manual is as current as possible at the time your travel trailer was produced.
 However, since our products are constantly being upgraded and improved, some standard items and/or options may vary.
 If this occurs, follow the separate component manufacturer's instructions provided in their literature.
 We reserve the right to change the construction or material of any part(s) at any time without incurring the obligation to install such changes on delivered units.

-Oliver Travel Trailers, Inc. is furnishing you with this guideline to assist you through your travels.
-If further assistance is needed, please contact our technical support department at (888) 526-3978 during our normal business hours of Mon-Friday, 8 AM - 5 PM CST.
+Oliver Travel Trailers is furnishing you with this guideline to assist you through your travels.
+If further assistance is needed, please contact your nearest dealer.